 Preplanning the Unloading Process

-There are many things that need to be considered before load just shows up to site.
+There are many things that need to be considered before load just shows up on the site.
 Proper preplanning and communication to all those involved in the task is critical to ensure the process of receiving loads at the job site goes smoothly.
 Two major things to consider:

 - The load itself- What is exactly showing up on each trailer and how is it loaded?
 What tools, equipment, personnel, etc. will be needed to safely get the load off of the trailer?
 Work with the trucking company ahead of time to understand how the load is being shipped and what is required to get the load off the trailer at the jobsite.